overte-org/overte-docs-sphinx/docs/source/create/applications.rst

         }
     }

-Congratulations, you have successfully created an app in Vircadia!
+Congratulations, you have successfully created an app in Overte!
 To use your app, upload it to a cloud platform, such as Amazon S3, Google Cloud Storage, Microsoft Azure, etc. Once hosted, you can install it and use it:

 1. In Interface, go to **Edit > Running Scripts**.
 2. Under Load Scripts, click 'From URL' and enter the URL to your hosted JavaScript file.